Ruqyai/ChatBard/README.md

 # ChatBARD : An Intelligent Customer Service Center App

 This is a Flutter app for an intelligent customer service center.
 It provides a chat interface where users can interact with a chatbot to get customer support.
-The app uses machine learning and natural language processing techniques to understand and respond to user messages.
+The app uses machine learning and natural language processing techniques specifically **PaLM APIs** to understand and respond to user messages.

+## How does it work?
+The ChatBARD responds to customer queries based on the information it has been fed with in terms of context and examples.
+Then it summarizes the conversation and stores the summary in the database in Firebase.

 ## Features